wangyu09/exkaldi/docs/contents/Common.md

 _mode_: the mode to open the file.
 _suffix_: add a suffix to the file name.
 _encoding_: encoding.
 _name_: a string.
-After named this handle exclusively, you can call its name to get it again.
-        If None, we will use the file name as its default name.
-        We allow to open the same file in multiple times as long as you name them differently.
-        Note that this name is handle name not file name.
+After named this handle exclusively, you can call its name to get it again.If None, we will use the file name as its default name.We allow to open the same file in multiple times as long as you name them differently.Note that this name is handle name not file name.

 **Return:**
 a file handle.

+**Examples:**
+Basically, you can open the regular files.
 ```python
 with utils.FileHandleManager() as fhm:
     hr = fhm.open("t1.txt", "r", encoding="utf-8", name="read")